JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 “So you want to buy it?” the guy asked me to which I responded, “Yes.
 But I don’t have enough money on me.”

 With that he smiled, nodded and handed me a promotional flyer for the game.
-I looked it over, folded it up and shoved it in my jacket pocket and headed home.
+I thanked him, looked it over, folded it up and shoved it in my jacket pocket and headed home.

 ***